 If you’ve recently given birth, and aren’t planning to have another baby again so soon, it’s a good idea to get back on some form of birth control during the postpartum period.
-At Pill Club, we get a lot of questions from patients about how to ease back into birth control after giving birth—everything from which methods are safe to use and how soon you should start using contraception again, to whether birth control can interfere with breastfeeding or if it’s okay to go back on the same pill that you were taking before pregnancy.
-To help new moms better understand their birth control options, we turned to our medical team for answers.
+At Pill Club, we get a lot of questions from patients about how to ease back into birth control after giving birth—everything from which methods are safe to use and how soon you should start contraceptive use again, to whether birth control can interfere with breastfeeding or if it’s okay to go back on the same birth control pill that you were taking before pregnancy.
+To help new parent better understand their postpartum birth control options, and potential side effects of the pill, we turned to our medical team for answers.

 Are there any risks from taking birth control pills soon after having a baby?

 During the postpartum period, women should be aware that there’s a higher risk of developing blood clots in veins located deep in the body, a condition known as Deep Vein Thrombosis (DVT).
-It’s worth noting that combination hormonal birth control pills with estrogen and progestin increase the risk of DVT even further.
-However, if you have no additional risk factors for DVT, you can start taking combination birth control pills .
-3 weeks after giving birth.
+It’s worth noting that combination hormonal contraception pills with estrogen and progestin increase the risk of DVT even further.
+However, if you have no additional risk factors for DVT, you can start taking combined oral contraceptives 3 weeks after giving birth.
+At The Pill Club, we may offer our prescribers combination oral contraceptive pills starting at 6 weeks postpartum.

 Is it safe to take birth control pills while breastfeeding?

-I read that birth control can affect the milk supply for breastfeeding moms.
+I read that birth control can affect the breast milk supply for breastfeeding birthing person’s.
 Is this true?

 It’s possible in the first few weeks that hormonal birth control can affect your milk supply (though this is usually more common in women who are breastfeeding an older baby or have low milk supply to begin with).
 Most doctors will recommend progestin-only birth control, such as depo injection or progestin-only pills (POPs).
 You can start taking them any time after giving birth, and they’re less likely to affect a woman’s milk supply.